CrazyMoth/CANDY/README.md

 ===== SOME LOGS =====

 I updated the old Human.xml and Ragdoll.xml ( what we used in our mods previously ) To fit the new way Barotrauma works.
 It makes errors yes!
+Some info: After updating the files, the skins dont work but it fully renders the default models!

 I made CANDY as a core package, but the game doesn't recognizes .. yet.